nusco/narjillos/backlog.md

   collision detection on all organs. see: http://number-none.com/blow/papers/practical_collision_detection.pdf

-  However, see "hurt" story for an approach that might reduce collision detection to
-  an intersection of vectors.
+  However, see "Narjillos hurt other narjillos" story for an approach that might reduce collision detection to an intersection of vectors.

 * Narjillos hurt other narjillos
   ...stealing their energy when they "hit" them.